michael-riha/cmafBroadcaster/readme.md

 <br>
 _default is `with_audio` anyway all others are the same but without any audio! ;-)_

-###credits:
+### Credits:

- @colleenkhenry did a great job for me to set up a simple CMAF stream at the beginning but since I am not familiar with `go` I skipped the Server part <br>
+ [@colleenkhenry] did a great job for me to set up a simple CMAF stream at the beginning but since I am not familiar with `go` I skipped the Server part <br>
 which would have been essential since CMAF has it's strength with `HTTP chunked encoding`.

 This is a subject this project is completely missing at the moment!

-@jkarthic-akamai thank for doing this great job on ffmpeg and for giving me so <br>
+[@jkarthic-akamai] thank for doing this great job on ffmpeg and for giving me so <br>
 much ffmpeg commands as output from your server.
 I even sticked to your `pythong setup` with `mod_wsgi` <br>
 but since I didn't want to mess up my maschine with a manually `ffmpeg` build, I remixed it with @colleenkhenry way to install.